 Various oscillator options offer the user a wide range of functions according to their various application requirements.
-Three types of system clocks can be selected while various clock source options are provided for maximum flexibility.
+Five types of system clocks can be selected while various clock source options for the Watchdog Timer are provided for maximum flexibility.
 All oscillator options are selected through the configuration options.